-You see that the new GCP service has been added and that each of the XaaS blueprints has been added as a catalog item within the new service.
+You see that the new Google Cloud service has been added and that each of the XaaS blueprints has been added as a catalog item within the new service.

-Create an entitlement for GCP service catalog items
+Create an entitlement for Google Cloud service catalog items

-To allow users to create and manage GCP resources, you create an entitlement that specifies the GCP service, along with the catalog items and actions that will be available.
+To allow users to create and manage Google Cloud resources, you create an entitlement that specifies the Google Cloud service, along with the catalog items and actions that will be available.

 For details, see Entitlements in the VMware documentation.

-After the entitlement is created and made active, users that are a part of the assigned business group see the GCP catalog items as options.
+After the entitlement is created and made active, users that are a part of the assigned business group see the Google Cloud catalog items as options.